• Published January 23, 2025

 1. Foster meaningful and authentic participation.

 Employees can only fully participate if their work environment makes it possible.
-Be sure to build psychological safety at work so employees feel a sense of ownership of their work and free to express their thoughts, ideas, and concerns.
+Be sure to build psychological safety at work so employees feel a sense of ownership of their work and freedom to express their thoughts, ideas, and concerns.
 This is particularly important for empowering next-generation leaders, so they feel included in decision-making, feel heard, and can make a positive impact.
 Employees should feel like they have agency over their decisions to share — a concept known as employee voice.
 Our research underscores the importance of managers supporting employee voices and helping people feel heard by taking action and by providing explanations.

 2. Invest in your employees.

-Our research also suggests that leadership development opportunities can support employees’ in many ways, from boosting confidence and preparedness to strengthening connections and overall effectiveness.
+Our research also suggests that leadership development opportunities can support employees in many ways, from boosting confidence and preparedness to strengthening connections and overall effectiveness.
 Development opportunities can also make employees feel more included and cared for at your organization.

+Consider providing leaders with psychological safety training so they understand how to create space for different backgrounds and lived experiences than their own.
 By providing access to opportunities for growth through training programs and mentorship for newer employees, you can help your workforce learn new skills and demonstrate a commitment to their development.

 It’s also important to use the lens of inclusion when you’re determining who is receiving development opportunities.
 Focusing solely on employees identified as “high potential” is often wrought with bias, and can exclude those who would benefit most from your support.
 To avoid this, consider how to meaningfully democratize access to leadership development opportunities.

-3. Commit to diverse representation.
+3. Commit to wider representation.

 Once hired, new employees should be made to feel as included as possible as they become familiar with your organization.
 New employees often experience barriers around differences in their work arrangements, rank, demographics, or location.
 By spanning those boundaries, and opening up collaboration, you’ll ideally have more diverse representation in your day-to-day operations.